nabil828/comp4537-w23-tutorials/W3-ExpressJS-Tutorial/Middleware.md

 Chaining multiple middlewares together is a powerful way to handle different aspects of a request, it allows you to perform multiple tasks on a single request and make your code more modular and maintainable.

 ## How to use middlewares to perform tasks such as request validation, authentication, and access control.
-Yes, middlewares can be used to perform a variety of tasks, such as request validation, authentication, and access control.
+Middlewares can be used to perform a variety of tasks, such as request validation, authentication, and access control.

 Request validation is the process of checking that the request data is in the correct format and contains all the necessary information.
 A middleware function can be used to validate the request data before processing it, this can ensure that the data is present and in the correct format, and it can also prevent errors further down the line.